GrandyB/goxel/README.md

             - Speed
             - FOV
             - Manual X/Y/Z
-        - Rotational camera (default) FOV setting (and its base value is higher than it was before)
+        - Rotational camera (default) FOV setting (and its base value is higher than it was before); it also pivots around the block under the cursor
     - Image
         - "Crop to visible & reset origin", uses only visible layers, crops to the size of those layers, resets the origin
     - Import/Export